sstaub/eOS-USB/README.md

 ## macrobox
 Is a box with 12 buttons to fire Macros, actual 101 thru 112 but this can easily changed.

+## cuebox
+Is a box based on the original box 1 which use the last and next button as BACK and GO for the main cue list.
+The display shows the active and pending cue as a pre formated text from console.
+It also shows how to create user chars for the lcd display.

 ## #lighthack
 Is a project folder for use with PlatformIO and includes the box1 code as a starting point.